-If the trustee company was to become insolvent, new trustees would be appointed – there would be no effect on Scheme assets (or therefore on your personal account).
+If the trustee company was to become insolvent, new trustees would be appointed.
+This won’t affect the Scheme’s assets or your pension savings.

-If the investment manager (State Street Global Advisors Limited or any other investment managers appointed) were to become insolvent, new investment managers would be appointed.
+If the investment manager, State Street Global Advisors Limited (SSGA) or any other investment managers appointed, were to become insolvent, new investment managers would be appointed.
 It is possible that the scheme investments held by the Trustee could, in extreme situations, be affected by the insolvency of the investment manager but considerable protection is in place.